Grilled Figgy Pies

 Delicious figs combined with maple, walnuts and creamy mascarpone make a decadent treat that's easy to enjoy at a backyard cookout.
 These unique hand pies always disappear quickly. —Renee Murby, Johnston, Rhode Island

-- 1 package refrigerated pie pastry
+- 1 package (2 sheets) refrigerated pie crust

 - 12 dried figs

 - 1/4 cup plus 1 tablespoon maple syrup, divided

 - 1/2 teaspoon vanilla extract